Remodeling the Downtown Bend Library: Frequently Asked Questions

 Para obtener esta información en español, haga clic aquí.

-The Downtown Bend Library will temporarily close for an extensive remodel starting in spring 2026 when the Central Library at Stevens Ranch is ready to open.
-With administrative functions moving from the Downtown Bend Library to the Central Library at Stevens Ranch, the Downtown Bend Library will be remodeled to increase space for public use.
+The Downtown Bend Library is temporarily closed for an extensive remodel.
+With administrative functions moving from the Downtown Bend Library to the Central Library, the Downtown Bend Library is being remodeled to increase space for public use.
 The Downtown Bend Library’s remodel is expected to be complete in spring 2027.
 Learn more about the remodel at dpl.pub/futuredowntownbend.

 Why is the Downtown Bend Library temporarily closing?